Safety & Resilience·Beginner·16 min read·Updated 2026-03-19T06:31:07.946Z·Australia edition

 Grizzly bear (defensive charge)

 Do not run.
-Deploy bear spray when bear is within 60 feet.
-If contact is made: play dead β face down, hands over neck, spread elbows and legs to make rolling harder.
-Hold this position until the bear leaves.
-Grizzly attacks are often defensive; playing dead signals you're not a threat.
+Deploy bear spray inside range.
+If contact is made, play dead: face down, hands over neck, legs spread, and hold until the bear leaves.

 Predatory attack (any bear approaching quietly, no noise)